imshivs/mixbox/copy.md

 > Subscribe to mixbox and just add ice
 >
-> Everything you need to make delicous mixed drinks
+> Everything you need to make delicous mixed drinks, alcohol included
 >
 > [Get Started](#subscribe)   |   [Give as a Gift](#)